 - Conflict is present between parents or caregivers

 - Parents are having money problems or are stressed from work

 - Abuse is occurring at home or the home does not feel safe in other ways

-If alcohol abuse runs in the family, it is very important to talk with your child.
-Do not keep secrets.
+If alcohol use runs in the family, it is very important to talk with your child.
+DO NOT keep secrets.
 Your child should know what the risks of drinking are.
-Talk honestly about how drinking has affected family members, and talk about the effects of alcohol on your own life.
+Talk honestly about how drinking has affected family members and talk about the effects of alcohol on your own life.

 Set a good example by drinking responsibly.
-If you have a problem with alcohol abuse, make the decision to get help quitting.
+If you have a problem with alcohol use, get help quitting.

 If you think your child is drinking but will not talk with you about it, get help.
 Your child's health care provider may be a good place to start.
 Other resources include: